JinleYe/online_store/README.md

 - Y
 - Z

+## Further Reading:
 Thank you for reading this guide!
-For further information on the frontend and backend aspect of this project, follow the following links respectively:
+For further information on the frontend and backend aspect of this project, please follow the following links respectively:

--
+- Frontend Readme:
--
+- Backend Readme:

 ## Acknowledgments: